wp-plugins/christmas-advent-calendar/README.txt

 == Description ==

-Get a random selection of advent calendars from advent-calendar.net!
+Get a random selection of advent calendars from www.advent-calendar.net

-*Important: The calendars will not be activated before December 1th.
+* Important: The calendars will not be activated before December 1th.
 But then its game on!.
 Participating is free and should be fun!

 The plugin currently supports english, norwegian, swedish and danish.